Fly Scanning

 Diagram of PSO pulse timing.
 Encoder counts are an integer number of the smallest unit the controller can measure (e.g. nanometers).
 The distance from one pulse to the next equates to new bin on the scaler.
 Encoder window gives a range outside of which PSO pulses will be suppressed.
 Bottom line shows relative positions of key calculated and supplied parameters.

 While the scaler can use these raw pules to create a bin, other detectors have other requirements.
-A DG645 delay generator is used to transform the pulses to match the various detectors.
-The trigger signal going to the scaler also goes through the delay generator, but the length of the delay matches the duration of the PSO pulse, so effectively output AB from the delay generator repeats the PSO pulses.
+Additional hardware, such as a soft-glue FPGA, is used to transform the pulses to match the requirements of the various detectors.

 ../_images/fly_scan_block_diagram.svg

 Control flow diagram of how hardware is connected for fly scanning.
-The trigger output mimics the trigger input on the DG645 delay generator, while the length of the delay for the falling edge of the gate signal is based on the dwell time of the scan.
+The trigger output mimics the trigger input, while the length of the delay for the falling edge of the gate signal is based on the dwell time of the scan.